Welcome to the second edition of Git Rev News, a digest of all things Git, written collaboratively on GitHub by volunteers.

 + funlockfile(fp);

-Duy Nguyen suggested instead to avoid any FILE* interface and either mmap the entire file, or read (with bufferring) from a file descriptor, as Git already does to read the index-pack file.
+Duy Nguyen suggested instead to avoid any FILE* interface and either mmap the entire file, or read (with buffering) from a file descriptor, as Git already does to read the index-pack file.
 But Peff said that it would be very inefficient too, and that there are no good NUL safe function to read from a file descriptor.

 Junio wondered if it would be worth it to have callers that need to handle NUL characters pass a flag, so that the default implementation would still be fast.